 Silver Dimes

-Until 1965, U.S. dimes were composed of 90% silver and 10% copper.
-However, because of rising silver prices, the U.S. Mint decided to continue debasement of coinage by changing the composition of dimes to a copper-nickel alloy, starting with the clad coin production in 1965.
-The US Mint not longer issues silver dimes, instead, today’s dimes are of an alloy that is 91.67% copper and 8.33% nickel.
+Until 1965, US dimes in circulation were 90% silver and 10% copper.
+However, because of rising silver prices, the US Mint decided to continue debasing coinage by changing the composition of dimes to a copper-nickel alloy, starting with the clad coin production in 1965.
+The US Mint no longer issues silver dimes for circulation.
+Instead, today’s dimes are an alloy of 91.67% copper and 8.33% nickel.

-Silver dimes are ten-cent coins that were minted from 1796 to 1964, made from an alloy called “coin silver.”
+Silver dimes are ten-cent coins that were minted from 1796 to 1964.
+They are made from an alloy called “coin silver.”

-Six different styles of silver dimes had been issued by the US Mint before 1965.
+The US Mint issued six different styles of silver dimes before 1965.
 Those include the Draped Bust, Capped Bust, Seated Liberty, Barber, Mercury, and Roosevelt designs.

 Silver Dime Variations

-2. Mercury Dimes (1916-1945): Despite the name, these actually depict a young Lady Liberty wearing a winged cap, which was mistaken for Mercury, the Roman messenger god.
+Mercury Dimes1916-1945Depict a young Lady Liberty wearing a winged cap, often mistaken for Mercury, the Roman messenger god.

-4. Seated Liberty Dimes (1837-1891): These depict Liberty seated on a rock, holding a shield in one hand and an olive branch in the other.
+Seated Liberty Dimes1837-1891Depict Liberty seated on a rock, holding a shield in one hand and an olive branch in the other.

-5. Capped Bust Dimes (1809-1837): These feature a portrait of Liberty wearing a cap, along with an eagle on the reverse.
+Capped Bust Dimes1809-1837Feature a portrait of Liberty wearing a cap, along with an eagle on the reverse.

-6. Draped Bust Dimes (1796-1807): These feature a portrait of Liberty with flowing hair and draped bust.
+Draped Bust Dimes1796-1807Feature a portrait of Liberty with flowing hair and draped bust.

-Collectors seek out silver dimes for their historical and numismatic value, while investors purchase them for their silver content as a hedge against economic instability or inflation.
-The industry refers to this as “junk silver,” although the term doesn’t reflect on the condition or value of the coin but rather means that its value comes primarily from its metal content rather than its rarity or collectibility.
+Collectors seek these dimes for their historical and numismatic value.
+Investors purchase them for their silver content as a hedge against economic instability or inflation.
+The industry refers to this as “junk silver.”
+However, the term doesn’t reflect the condition or value of the coin.
+Instead, it means its value comes primarily from its metal content rather than its rarity or collectibility.

 Face Value Bags of Junk Silver

-Online bullion dealers typically offer 90% silver dimes based on the face value that each contains.
-For example, each $5 Face Value standard bank roll of silver dimes has fifty individual pieces minted Pre-1965.
-Each circulated silver dime contains approximately .0715 troy ounces, with each standard $5 Bank Roll of silver dimes having a total of 3.575 troy ounces ASW.
+Online bullion dealers typically offer 90% dimes based on the face value that each contains.
+For example, each $5 Face Value standard bankroll of silver dimes has fifty individual pieces minted Pre-1965.
+Each circulated pre-1965 dime contains approximately .0715 troy ounces, with each standard $5 bankroll of silver dimes having a total of 3.575 troy ounces ASW.

-Buying $100 Face Value bags of silver dimes provides one thousand individual dimes.
-These face value bags a popular way for new collectors to better understand the many rare dates, die variations, mint marks and error coins that are available.
-The intrinsic value of this bag is much higher than the face value due to the silver content of the coins.
+Face-value bags are a popular way for collectors to better understand the many rare dates, die variations, mint marks, and error coins that are available.
+Buying $100 Face-Value bags of pre-1965 dimes provides one thousand coins.
+Due to the silver content of the coins, the intrinsic value of this bag is much higher than the face value.

 Books About Silver Dimes